-Heather Jane Tanner, (nee Steeley), is a writer and journalist from Ulverston, UK.
+Heather Jane Tanner, (nee Steeley and on her Mother’s side a descendant in the Coward family), is a writer from Ulverston, UK.
 Born on Abbey Road in Barrow and raised in the village of Lowick until she was 19, she then moved with her family to Ulverston in 1997.

 She returned to Ulverston from Newcastle in 2023 after raising her family.
 Over the years she has also worked as a music journalist, a band manager and an art dealer’s assistant, running a vintage importing corporation alongside her husband until his death in 2016.
 She was an influencer for the Vogue network in 2013.